 Item Number CR557Q14

 Cognitive Process Detect and handle conflict

 Response Format Open Response - Human Coded

+Source Requirement for Item Multiple

-Estimated Level 3
+Difficulty 506 - Level 3

 Code 1: Selects one of the names and gives an appropriate explanation as described below.
 If a name is not selected, responses clearly state a choice for Christopher, Anna, or Sam and provide an explanation for the choice by referring to one of the texts.